TEAMMATES/teammates/docs/settingUp.md

    ./gradlew appengineDownloadSdk
    ```

- **Verification:** Check your Gradle folder with the command `./gradlew printUserHomeDir`.
-A folder named `appengine-sdk` should be present.
+ **Verification:** Check your Gradle folder (the directory can be found with the command ./gradlew printUserHomeDir).

 1. Run this command to create the main config files (these are not under revision control because their contents vary from developer to developer):
    ```sh
    ./gradlew setup